Utilitarian Veneer – the veneer becomes utilitarian

 The unit consists of four open shelves and one drawer unit.
 The unit has a public facade, consisting of a thick veneer of wood.
 The unit also has a private side where the facade is no longer necessary and the thick (very thick) veneer comes off and acts as a utilitarian object, in this example a pair of step ladders.

 When the thick veneer is removed, it leaves exposed a secondary non finished wood.
 Similar to the effect of opening a drawer on a chest of drawers, where the outside of the unit is veneered for public presentation and opening the drawer is a private affair.

 Inspired by the restoration of the old industrial buildings that expose the charm of our working and utilitarian roots, set against the shiny facades of the developing quarter.
-Here space is at a primium and if you can’t fit a pair of step ladders in a broom cupboard, then fit the broom cupboard into the step ladders.
+Space is at a premium and if you can’t fit a pair of step ladders into a cupboard, then fit the cupboard into the step ladders.